Go to home page

 This section is more complicated to put together but it is essentially a wire mesh box which is open both top and bottom Wooden frames, similar to the base frame make the top and bottom frames for this section.
 The corner pillars are made up of an inner aluminium 'L' section and an outer pine 'L' section.
 The wire mesh panels are sandwiched between the two 'L' sections and secured to the top and bottom frames.
 The inner aluminium 'L' sections extend beyond the bottom of this section so it can be slotted into the base section.
 This parts for this section simply bolt together and it is very unstable until the last piece is bolted in to place.
 One side is modified to include the door but the general principal of the construction is the same for all the sides.

 The dimensions of this section are quite critical.
-The Inside measurement of the box must be the same, or slighly smaller than the inside measurement of the base so that the inner aluminium 'L' sections or the corner pillars can slot into the base.
+The Inside measurement of the box must be the same, or slightly smaller than the inside measurement of the base so that the inner aluminium 'L' sections or the corner pillars can slot into the base.

 1. Cut the wood for the top and bottom frames, ensuring that the inner dimensions are the same, or slightly smaller, than the inner dimensions of the base, but to not make up the frames.